pretix/pretix-docs/docs/guides/check-in/check-in-lists.md

 This article tells you how to create, configure, and use check-in lists.
 Check-in lists keep track of who attends your event.
-Generally speaking, you need one check-in list for every separate entrance at your event.
+In most cases, you need one check-in list for every separate entrance at your event.
 If there is one venue with multiple entrances, then one shared check-in list is enough.
 If you have separate entrances for separate products, such as fast lane access or VIP tickets, then you will need one check-in list for every entrance.

-Check-in lists are completely independent from one another.
+Check-in lists operate independently from one another.
-A ticket is valid once on every list on which it is included.
+A ticket is valid once on every check-in list that includes it.
 If you are hosting subevents with more exclusive attendance, then each of those subevents will need its own check-in list.

 We recommend using the pretixSCAN app running on dedicated devices for your check-in.